Massive Military Drone Washes Ashore On Florida Beach

 MIAMI (CBSMiami) – A military drone washed up on the beach at Ocean Ridge Hammock Park in Boynton Beach on Friday.

-The BQM-167A is capable of speeds from 230 to 600 knots true airspeed at sea level with a maximum speed of 0.92 Mach.MORE NEWS: Girl Found Wandering Alone In Lauderdale Lakes
+The BQM-167A is capable of speeds from 230 to 600 knots true airspeed at sea level with a maximum speed of 0.92 Mach.MORE NEWS: Unruly Spring Breakers Force Popular Clevelander Hotel Restaurant To Temporarily Close

 Bray adds that the drones have a parachute recovery system and they are usually recovered from the ocean or land.
-However, sometimes due to weather, they are not able to recover them and they may wash ashore.
+However, sometimes due to weather, they are not able to recover them from the water and they may wash ashore.